Snapchat/KeyDB-docs/docs/commands.md

 10) "0.17082803611217"
 ```

-In order to make it a pure function, but still be sure that every invocation
+In order to make it deterministic, but still be sure that every invocation
 of the script will result in different random elements, we can simply add an
-additional argument to the script that will be used in order to seed the Lua
+additional argument to the script that will be used to seed the Lua
 pseudo-random number generator.
 The new script is as follows: